MobiFlight/mobiflight-pcbs/breakout-multiplexer/README.md

 # MobiFlight Multiplexer Breakout Board
 The MobiFlight Multiplexer Breakout Board is a breakout board for easier use of the 74HC4067 multiplexer.
+It is designed to work best together with the [MobiFlight Prototyping Board](https://shop.mobiflight.com/product/prototyping-board-v2).

 On the top side, The board uses XH JST connectors for the individual inputs.
 On the back, you can add up to two 74HC4067 modules (https://shop.mobiflight.com/product/multiplexer).